dnth/dnth.github.io/content/portfolio/fastdup_manage_clean_curate/index.md

 {{< figure_resizing src="dataset_sample.png" caption="Samples from dataset." link="https://www.kaggle.com/datasets/puneet6060/intel-image-classification" >}}

+{{< notice tip >}}
+I encourage you to pick a dataset of your choice in running this example.
+You can find some inspiration [here](https://paperswithcode.com/datasets?task=image-classification).
+{{< /notice >}}

 ### 🏋️‍♀️ Fastdup in Action: Discovering Data Issues

-Once we have the data locally, let's organize the folder structure.
-Here's what I have on my machine.
+Next, download the data locally and organize them in a folder structure.
+Here's the structure I have on my computer.
 ```tree
 ├── scene_classification
    ├── data